-Each student will be awarded stipend to assist with the cost of training expenses during the course of the program, as required by the Indiana Child Services Education Program.
+Each student will be awarded a stipend to assist with the cost of training expenses during the course of the program, for a maximum of two semesters.

 Program participants will have a commitment to work for the agency for a pre-determined number of months post-graduation.

 Applicants are required to submit an application to the program.
-Following are the minimum requirements for program admission:
+Minimum requirements for admission include: